-The Overland Park Police Department Internship Program is designed to allow college participants an opportunity to observe police department operations, learn more about the law enforcement environment and be mentored by trained professionals.
-In addition, the Interns will learn about the various police department functions as well as complete written assignments on law enforcement topics throughout the internship.
+The Overland Park Police Department Internship Program is designed to allow college students an opportunity to observe police department operations, learn more about the law enforcement environment and be mentored by trained professionals.
+In addition, the Interns will learn about and participate in the various police department functions.

-- Must be enrolled in a post-secondary (college/university) institution at the time of application.
+- Be enrolled in a college or university at the time of application.

-- Must successfully pass a police department administered polygraph exam.
+- Successfully pass a police department-administered polygraph exam.

-- Must pass a city coordinated drug screen after a conditional offer of internship.
+- Pass a city-coordinated drug screen after conditional offer of internship.

 Past criminal activity

-- Must not be currently charged with or under indictment for any criminal activity other than minor traffic violations.
+- Currently be charged with or under indictment for any criminal activity other than minor traffic violations,

 For more information regarding the internship program contact the Training Sergeant at 913-327-6731.